Miami Code Enforcement Issues Settled Quickly And Affordably

-Fortis Lamas Architects is a full service Architecture / Engineering / Construction firm that specializes in correcting Florida Building Codeviolations for commercial, industrial and residential real estate.
-Our team of licensed professionalscan produce drawings and calculations to help you meet all requirements for permits and stop work orders.
+Fortis Lamas Architects is a full service Architecture / Engineering / Construction firm that specializes in correcting Miami and all Florida Building Code violations for commercial, industrial and residential real estate.
+Our team of licensed professionals scan produce drawings and calculations to help you meet all requirements for permits and stop work orders.

 Am I Responsible For Unpermitted Work Done By The Previous Homeowner?

 YES!
-The building code’s primary purpose is Life Safety of the owner and the public so violations must be corrected regardless of who performed or contracted the work.
-Even though the local Building Department may not have violations on file they may be cited upon inspection of sale or Certificate of Occupancy with the current owner becoming immediately responsible for the violations.
+The Miami building code’s primary purpose is Life Safety of the owner and the public so building code violations in Miami must be corrected regardless of who performed or contracted the work.
+Even though the Miami Building Department may not have violations on file they may be cited upon inspection of sale or Certificate of Occupancy with the current owner becoming immediately responsible for the code violations.

-Resolving issues to help Real Estate closings and stop the clock on fines is one of our primary concerns!
-We can work with your realestate team to quickly solve any code issues that can hold up your closing…
+Resolving issues to help Miami Real Estate closings and stop the clock on fines is one of our primary concerns!
+We can work with your real estate team to quickly solve any Miami code issues that can hold up your closing…

 Building and Zoning Violations 101

-You should be aware of three different basic categories of building and zoning violations.
+You should be aware of three different basic categories of Miami building and zoning violations.

-2. Work without Permit: As you can probably guess, this violation simply refers to some type of improvement or change being made to a property without a proper permit.
+2. Work without Miami Permit: As you can probably guess, this code violation simply refers to some type of improvement or change being made to a property without a proper Miami permit.

 3. Unsafe Structure: Finally, this violation is used to designate a property that could somehow cause harm to people.
 It is most common in buildings that were abandoned or somehow damaged, such as in a fire or natural disaster.

-Do Violations Affect the Sale of a Property?
+Do Miami Code Violations Affect the Sale of a Property?

 The most common types of projects for which permits must be requested include (but are not limited to):